 - a.
-Pass the Algebra I course - b.
-Score 77% or above on the Diocesan Algebra I exam - c.
-Receive teacher recommendation for placement in the next level of high school math instruction
+Pass the Algebra I course. - b.
+Score 77 or above on the Diocesan Algebra I exam. - c.
+Receive teacher recommendation for placement in the next level of high school math instruction.

-If a student does not score 77% or above on the exam, a compelling case made by the teacher through the use of the Teacher Recommendation Form (Appendix X) can be forwarded to the high school.
+If a student does not score 77 or above on the exam, a compelling case made by the teacher through the use of the Teacher Recommendation Form (Appendix X).
+The form is then forwarded to the high school.
 The decision of the high school will be final.